andrmdmd/DeepLearningImageGeneration/README.md

-# Deep Learning Speech Recognition
+# Deep Learning Image Generation

 ## 🚀 Introduction

-In this project, we evaluated and compared the performance of three deep learning architectures -- the M5 CNN, Vision Transformer (ViT), and Conformer -- on a multi-class speech command classification task.
-We investigated the impact of key model hyperparameters, audio input representations, and dataset balancing techniques on classification accuracy.
-Based on our experimental results, we developed and proposed an ensemble approach combining multiple M5 CNN classifiers to enhance overall performance.
+In this project, we evaluated and compared the performance of multiple deep learning architectures on image generation tasks.
+We investigated the impact of key model hyperparameters, data augmentation techniques, and dataset balancing strategies on generation quality.
+Based on our experimental results, we developed and proposed adaptive augmentation methods to enhance model performance.

 ## Adding dataset